ArshRomana1/ArshdeepsBookStore/README.txt

 Starting the project again annd still fixing the dependencies from the assignmnet1

 1630
-Created 3 Dependencies according to the instructions given in the slides and also also Moved the Data folde4r to the "ArshdeepsBooks.DataAccess"
+Created 3 Dependencies according to the instructions given in the slides and also also Moved the Data folde4r to the "ArshdeepsBooks.DataAccess
+"
+1635
+Installed NuGet Package : identity.entityframeWork Core